Medicinal Plant Lexicon

 Recognised medical use

-Witch hazel leaves: internally for the symptomatic treatment of varicose vein such as aching and heavy legs and haemorrhoids; externally for bruises, sprains and minor skin injuries, inflammation of the skin and mucosa, as well as haemorrhoids, to alleviate the symptoms of eczema and heavy legs (ESCOP).
+ESCOP: Witch hazel leaves: Internally for the symptomatic treatment of varicose vein such as aching and heavy legs and haemorrhoids; externally for bruises, sprains and minor skin injuries, inflammation of the skin and mucosa, as well as haemorrhoids, to alleviate the symptoms of eczema and heavy legs.
 Clinical studies (approval): itchiness, oozing and burning with haemorrhoids grade I and II as well as mucosal inflammation in the anal area.

 Traditional use

-Witch hazel leaves and bark were classified by the HMPC as traditional herbal medicines (§ 39a AMG).
-Based on many years of experience witch hazel leaves and bark can be applied to minor skin inflammations and dry skin, in addition to treating the itchiness and burning of haemorrhoids as well as rinses or gargling solutions for mild inflammation of the oral mucosa.
+Witch hazel leaves and bark were classified by the HMPC as traditional herbal medicines (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, witch hazel leaves and bark can be applied to minor skin inflammations and dry skin, as well as for treating the itchiness and burning of hemorrhoids, and as rinses or gargling solutions for mild inflammation of the oral mucosa.

-Witch hazel was classified by the HMPC as a traditional herbal medicine (§ 39a AMG).
-Based on many years of experience, witch hazel can be applied for mild skin irritations and dry skin, also for the relief of ocular discomfort due to dryness of the eyes or brought about by the wind and sun.
+Witch hazel water has been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, witch hazel water can be used for mild skin inflammation and dry skin, as well as to relieve eye complaints caused by dryness or exposure to wind and sun.

 Herbal drug preparations in finished dosage forms